In Virginia, driving under the influence (DUI) is a criminal offense that can affect more than just your driving privileges.

 You should also note that Virginia uses a “zero tolerance” law to punish minors who choose to drink and drive.

-There are essentially 3 key differences between this law and Virginia’s normal DUI law:
+There are essentially three key differences between this law and Virginia’s normal DUI law:

-- The zero tolerance law only applies to minors who illegally consume alcohol.
+- The zero tolerance law only applies to minors who illegally consume alcohol and choose to drive.
+This law does not apply to individuals over the age of 21.

-- The legal limit for minors is 0.02%.
+- Technically, the legal limit for minors is 0.02%.
 However, any amount of alcohol in their system can result in DUI charges.

 It’s also important to note that this Code section only applies to minors who have a BAC of between 0.02 and 0.08 percent.